 Unless you’ve assiduously studied the language before arriving, Japanese is indecipherable because of the script it’s written in, symbols not letters, so you can’t look anything up in a phrasebook.
 And the untranslated Tokyo subway map didn't have the most simple design, just a jumble of coloured spaghetti.
 Thankfully though, once you’ve made it through the gates armed with the correct ticket, you find that one of the few things in Tokyo written in Roman script is the station name at each stop, in smaller letters beneath the Japanese ones, for the benefit of Westerners.
 Without them we’d be in trouble.

-the trains travel so quickly that passengers lose consciousness
+the trains sometimes travel so quickly that passengers lose consciousness

 Shinjuku, the central district I found myself in, is Tokyo’s main commercial centre, housing the busiest train station in the world (more than 3.5m people passing through it daily last year.
 Clapham Junction incidentally is the world’s busiest based on the number of trains passing through it).
-It would be overwhelming to first experience Shinjuku in well-slept sobriety let alone the opposite.
+It would be overwhelming to first experience Shinjuku in well-slept sobriety let alone the opposite state.
 I started to see Ken appearing in random places, in restaurant windows, on buses and billboards, once on a street corner waving a joypad at me.
-I hastened back to the hostel with an hour left on the clock, convinced that Ken was in fact an evil spectre, that the seat beside me on the plane had been empty, and I would now be haunted for the rest of my travels by this game-playing phantom.
+I hastened back to the hostel with an hour left on the clock, convinced he was in fact some kind of spectre, that the seat beside me on the plane had been empty and I would now be haunted for the rest of my trip by this gaming phantom.

 too many people

-Mercifully the receptionist clocked the wild look in my eyes and let me in early.
-I stumbled upstairs to my dorm, crawled straight into my capsule without thinking about it and passed out.
+Mercifully the receptionist clocked the look in my eyes and let me in early.
+I stumbled upstairs to my dorm, crawled straight into my capsule without pause and passed out.
 Two hours later I was awoken by voices murmuring in Japanese and opened my eyes to find myself inside a large coffin.
-After a few frozen seconds I remembered that I’d checked into a capsule hostel and that this was my ‘room’ for the next five days.
+After a few frozen seconds I recalled that I’d checked into a capsule hostel and that this was my room for the next five days.
 With living-space at a premium in central Tokyo capsules are popular, cheaper accommodation, but are pretty disorientating the first time you wake up in one, and definitely not for the claustrophobic.

 A space-hogger taking the piss by dangling his leg out